itamarhaber/redis-io-hugo/content/topics/acl.md

 ---
 tags:
-- Documentation
-- ACL
+- Security
-chapter:
+topics:
-- administration
+- Administration
+title: Redis Access Control List (ACL)
 description: ACL is a security feature that allows defining the permissions of connections in terms of the commands and key name patterns that can be accessed.
-title: Redis Access Control List (ACL)
 ---

 The Redis ACL, short for Access Control List, is the feature that allows certain